Parsl/parsl/docs/userguide/configuring.rst

-Parsl separates program logic from execution configuration, enabling programs to be developed entirely independently from their execution envrionemnt.
+Parsl separates program logic from execution configuration, enabling programs to be developed entirely independently from their execution environemnt.
 Configuration is described by a Python object (:class:`~parsl.config.Config`) so that developers can introspect permissible options, validate settings, and retrieve/edit configurations dynamically during execution.
-A configuration specifies details of the provider, executors, connection channel, allocation size, queues, durations, and data management options.
+A configuration object specifies details of the provider, executors, connection channel, allocation size, queues, durations, and data management options.

-The following example shows how a basic configuration for the Frontera supercomputer at TACC.
+The following example shows a basic configuration object (config) for the Frontera supercomputer at TACC.
-This configuration uses the HighThroughputExecutor to submit tasks from a login node (LocalChannel).
+This config uses the HighThroughputExecutor to submit tasks from a login node (LocalChannel).
 It requests an allocation of 128 nodes, deploying 1 worker for each of the 56 cores per node, from the normal partition.
 The config uses the `address_by_hostname()` helper function to determine